KirstChat/KirstChat/README.md

 ### Udemy Courses

-I'm also currently enrolled in three Udemy courses which I will start on completion of my course with Code Institute to further advance my skills as a developer:
+I'm currently enrolled in several Udemy courses to focus on my skills as a Front-End Deveeloper:

-- [Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://www.udemy.com/course/advanced-css-and-sass/) by Jonas Schmendtmann (Currently working through this course)
+- Advanced CSS and Sass: Flexbox, Grid, Animations and More! by Jonas Schmendtmann (Currently working through this course)
 - 20 Web Projects with Vanilla JavaScript by Brad Traversy
-- 100 Days of Python by Dr Angela Yu
 - The Complete JavaScript Course: From Zero to Expert by Jonas Schmedtmann
 - React: The Complete Guide (incl Hooks, React Router, Redux) by Maximilian Schwarzmüller